Hussain-Javed-K213584/TryHackMe/John-The-Ripper/README.md

 Download the zip file and extract the 4 txt files.
 Examine the context of the files and we can see that each file consist of a hash.

+After that, download the rockyou.txt file from github, you can search it up and can find it on top of the web result.
+You will then download a hash identifier to identify the hashes in the txt file, you may use an online [hash](https://hashes.com/en/tools/hash_identifier) identifier website.
+The syntax to crack to hashes using john is `john --format=[format] --wordlist=[path to wordlist] [path to file]`.
+Note that `[format]` here is the type of hash which can be listed down using the following command `john --list=formats`.